Yooncw0223/Yooncw0223/README.md

 I like to fiddle with code.
 There are some projects that never got to see the light of day as I was not into using GitHub to publish my projects openly and as my laptop got wiped out last summer (😇).
 But those that I can recover, they will be added to this page as time passes by.

-But there are some main ones that I maintain and update:
+But there are some main ones that I maintain and update.
+To learn about them, you can visit my static blog site using this [link](https://yooncw0223-github-io.vercel.app/#/).
-- One open project is a custom static site that I designed for blogging purposes.
-It contains descriptions about my various projects.
-You can visit using the [link](https://yooncw0223-github-io.vercel.app/#/) here.

 For any questions, feel free to email me at chanwooy@mit.edu!